AtNE-Trust/AtNE-Trust/README.md

 Epinions and Ciao datasets contain several information to fufill our algorithm.
 The input of our paper are as follows:
 1. trust relationships (trustor, trustee, trust_value)
-2. rating values (user, item, rating)
+2. rating values (u, v, rating)
-3. reviews (user, item, reviews)
+3. reviews (u, v, reviews)
+4. items(v, content, category)

+u represents users, v represents items.
+There are also detail information about items including their contents and categories.

 Run our algorithm with the following steps:
 1. generate trust network embedding with "trust_network_embedding"